ThorKn/J1-forth/aes128/README.md

 Get the aes to work:

-1. Boot up the J1 with swapforth (#include swapforth.fs)
+1. Boot up the J1
 2. Get a connection to the shell.py on your PC
+3. #include swapforth.fs
-3. #include aes.fs
+4. #include aes.fs
-4. enctest
+5. enctest

 Notes: